ESF Academic Catalog

 Associate of Applied Science (A.A.S.)
 Degree

-There are several advantages of combining a Ranger School associate's degree with a four-year B.S. degree at the ESF Syracuse Campus.
-Ranger School graduates who go on to pursue the bachelor's degree have a solid field education and are well positioned to benefit from the deeper ecological and social understanding provided by the professional curriculum.
+The Ranger School A.A.S. degree may be combined with a four-year B.S. degree at the ESF Syracuse Campus or elsewhere.
+Ranger School graduates who go on to pursue the bachelor's degree have a solid hands-on field education that promotes their confidence, teamwork and leadership capabilities, and positions them to benefit from the deeper ecological and social understanding provided by the professional curriculum.

-Students wishing to transfer from the Ranger School to the B.S. programs at the Syracuse campus will be admitted as juniors.
+Students wishing to transfer from the Ranger School to the B.S. programs at the Syracuse campus will typically be admitted as juniors.
 Students entering programs in the Sustainable Resources Management Department will be given credit for the summer session in field forestry.
-Students entering Environmental Biology programs may petition for credit in Ecological Monitoring and Biological Diversity assessment.
+Students entering Environmental Biology programs may petition for credit in Ecological Monitoring and Biological Diversity assessment at the Cranberry Lak Biological Station.
 They will still have to complete some physical sciences, social sciences and humanities requirements while in residence at Syracuse, depending on prior preparation.

 NOTE: Students contemplating subsequent transfer should concentrate their freshman year electives in the social sciences and humanities.

-NOTE: It is recommended that students complete the first semester in chemistry, one semester in physics and a course in calculus prior to transferring.
+NOTE: It is recommended that students complete the first semester in biology, one semester